 I’m also subscribed to VRV Premium ($10) née Crunchyroll.
 In addition to the shows licensed to Crunchyroll, VRV also streams stuff from Rooster Teeth (like RWBY) and all those HIDIVE exclusives.
 I don’t really understand the relationship between VRV and Crunchyroll, but it seems like Crunchyroll as a streaming platform has basically been deprecated.
 I haven’t noticed any updates to the Crunchyroll web or mobile apps in years (aside from the Flash video snafu a few months ago), but the Crunchyroll brand is still actively being used on social media and hosting events, not to mention for licensing deals.
 In any case, VRV simulcasts most of the current season’s popular anime, so I’d recommend the premium subscription to anyone that follows seasonal anime.

 While we’re still talking about video streaming, I’m technically subscribed to Amazon Prime Video as part of Amazon Prime ($10).
-This is probably the most underpriced subscription service in existence when you consider everything you get with Prime.
+This is probably the most underpriced subscription service ever when you consider everything you get with Prime.
 I use Amazon.com so much that the free shipping alone is worth $10 per month.
 But Amazon Prime Video is no slouch either, with exclusive anime like Houseki no Kuni and (until recently) Made in Abyss.
 Everyone should have Amazon Prime.

 I’m also subscribed to Reddit Premium ($2.5).
 The subscription isn’t really worth anything to me, but I figured I should pay, given how much time I spend on it